 These were my top things to do in São Paulo if you only have a few days.
 I hope this article gave you some inspiration for planning your trip to this cosmopolitan city!

-- Taking a trip to the Brazilian Amazon rainforest: A complete guide
+- How to visit the Brazilian Amazon rainforest

 - Visiting Alter do Chão, a hidden gem in the Amazon

-- 7 best things to do in Rio de Janeiro
+- Top things to do in Rio de Janeiro

-- Visiting Iguazu Falls, one of the 7 Natural Wonders of the World
+- How to visit Iguazu Falls, one of the 7 Natural Wonders of the World

 READ MORE: